MobilityEnvironmentalLogistics

 Background

-Maritime container traffic at the Port of Barcelona increased to more than 3.3 million TEU in 2019 and grew by 30.4% until July 2021 compared to the previous year.
-Container movement is organized through trains and trucks, with a tracking system that includes access control, partly automated by OCR technology, to verify security seals according to the ISO PAS 17712 standard.
-Although some ports have automated this process, most still require manual intervention to ensure container security, presenting a significant challenge in the management and control of seals.
+The traffic of maritime containers at the Port of Barcelona exceeded 3.3 million TEUs in 2019 and grew by 30.4% by July 2021 compared to the previous year.
+Container movement is organized via trains and trucks, using a tracking system that includes an access control, partially automated through OCR technology, to verify security seals according to ISO PAS 17712 standards.
+Although some ports have automated this process, the majority still requires manual intervention to ensure container security, presenting a significant challenge in seal management and control.

 Description

-Barcelona Port Innovation, Hutchison BEST and AllRead have created a pilot project to monitor one of the entrances to the Port of Barcelona terminal.
-The aim is to automatically extract real-time readings from the security seals using a fixed camera installed at entrance 5 of the Hutchison BEST terminal.
+BCN Port Innovation, Hutchison BEST, and AllRead have launched a pilot project to monitor one of the entrances to the Port of Barcelona terminal.
+The goal is to automatically extract real-time readings of security seals using a fixed camera installed at Gate 5 of the Hutchison BEST terminal.

-• Develop new Deep Neural Network technologies applied to the automatic control of security seals .
+• Developing new Deep Neural Network technologies applied to the automatic control of security seals.

-• Design, develop and integrate a prototype of the system.
+• Designing, developing, and integrating a prototype of the system.

-• Carry out validation studies in the system’s real operational environment .
+• Conducting validation studies in a real operational environment of the system.

 Conclusions

-• Although there is room for improvement, the technology works satisfactorily for this use case, as long as minimum image quality requirements are respected.
+• Although there is room for improvement, the technology performs satisfactorily for this use case.

-• Many excluded traffics are due to the process inherent to this pilot.
-Cases such as containers that stop outside the image and rotated seals have an important representativeness and should be addressed differently in the event that this solution goes into production.
+• Many excluded transits are due to the inherent limitations of this pilot.
+Cases such as containers stopping outside the camera frame or rotated seals are significant and would need to be addressed differently.

-• Even if software latency is greatly improved, ensuring that the camera generates quality images of moving seals is quite complex.
+• Even with major improvements in software latency, ensuring that the camera captures high-quality images of seals in motion is challenging.